Floating lazily in your swimming pool on a Sunday afternoon sounds like a perfect getaway from the hustle and bustle of everyday life.

 5. Good-Quality Tiles Last Long

-But, if you want to make your pool more inviting, choose glass tiles, as they illuminate during the day, making the floor appear breathtakingly beautiful.
+But, if you want to make your pool more inviting, choose glass pool tiles, as they illuminate during the day, making the floor appear breathtakingly beautiful.
 Besides being non-porous, they are resistant to discolouration, wearing and fading, so they’ll last for the coming years.
 However, they aren’t easy on the pockets, so we suggest taking the plunge if you can spend a little extra.

-If your selected tile ticks all the durability, safety, and aesthetics boxes, consider its maintenance costs before purchasing it.
-Though most tiles are easy to maintain, we suggest discussing this aspect with the seller so that you can know the do’s and don’ts beforehand.
+If your selected pool tile ticks all the durability, safety, and aesthetics boxes, consider its maintenance costs before purchasing it.
+Though most tiles are easy to maintain, we suggest discussing this aspect with the seller so you can know the do’s and don’ts beforehand.

 7. Go For Tiles That Are Backed By A Warranty Period